Antoine Baroan

 Antoine Gilbert Baroan (born 24 June 2000) is a French professional footballer who plays as a forward for Liga I club Rapid București.

 Club career

 Baroan joined the youth academy of Chamois Niortais in 2009.
 Baroan made his professional debut with Niort in a 1–0 Ligue 2 win over AS Nancy on 24 August 2018.

 On 25 June 2021, Baroan moved aboard and joined the Bulgarian Parva Liga team Botev Plovdiv.

 On 2 February 2024, Baroan signed a three-and-a-half-year contract with Winterthur in Switzerland.

 On 25 February 2025, he returned to Bulgaria, joining Ludogorets for an undisclosed fee, after just one year at Winterthur.

 On 8 July 2025, Baroan signed a two-season contract with Romanian SuperLiga club Rapid București.

 International career

 Baroan was born in France, the son of Ivorian former footballer Celestine Baroan.
-Baroan made one appearance for the France U17s in a 1–0 friendly win over the Czechia U17s on 23 September 2016.
+Baroan made one appearance for the France U17s in a 1–0 friendly win over the Czech Republic U17s on 23 September 2016.